 - Keep friends and family close.
-Keeping your close relationships strong will help you deal with your cancer.
+Keeping your close relationships strong will help you deal with your ampullary cancer.
 Friends and family can provide the practical support you'll need, such as helping take care of your home if you're in the hospital.
-And they can provide emotional support when you feel overwhelmed by cancer.
+And they can serve as emotional support when you feel overwhelmed by having cancer.

 Preparing for an appointment

 Make an appointment with a doctor or other healthcare professional if you have any symptoms that worry you.

 If your healthcare professional thinks you might have ampullary cancer, you may be referred to a specialist.
 This might be a doctor who specializes in treating diseases and conditions of the digestive system, called a gastroenterologist.
 If a cancer diagnosis is made, you also may be referred to a doctor who specializes in treating cancer.
 This doctor is called an oncologist.

 Because appointments can be brief, it's a good idea to be prepared.
 Here's some information to help you get ready.

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, be sure to ask if there's anything you need to do in advance, such as restrict your diet.

 - Write down symptoms you're experiencing, including any that may not seem related to the reason for which you scheduled the appointment.